horovod/horovod/docs/elastic.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Elastic training jobs are started using the ``horovodrun`` command line tool.
 The major difference when launching
-elastic jobs is that hosts are not specified explicitly, but instead **discovered** at runtime.
+elastic jobs is that hosts can be not specified explicitly, but instead **discovered** at runtime.
 The most general way
 to allow Horovod to discover available hosts is to provide a ``--host-discovery-script`` when launching the job:

 .. code-block:: bash

     $ horovodrun -np 8 --host-discovery-script discover_hosts.sh python train.py

+It is the host discovery script's responsibility to ensure health of  a discovered host.
 The host discovery script must have user executable permissions, and return one host with its available slots per line
 of the form: ``<hostname>:<slots>``.
 For example: